jayprophit/CS50x/CS50x Documentation.md

 counting on your fingers, meaning each finger/ tendem is a unit

 ### base-1
-if the fingers there or its not
+if the fingers is there or its not.  on a single hand if used in the correct way can give 31 outputs

 ### base-2 Binary Digit
 just needs 2 digits,  this can be called or known as:-